 Myth #1: It’s too risky.
 Solo women travelers can stay safe, provided you follow precautions and visit the safe countries listed in the U.S. Department of State’s travel advisories listing.

 Myth #2: It’s more fun to take someone with you.
 More and more women are considering solo travel plans every year, and all ages are going.
 Chances are, you’ll encounter at least a handful of these adventurers.
-A 2017 Princeton Survey Research Associates study revealed that 58 percent of millennials worldwide are willing to travel alone, compared to 47 percent of older generations.
-The Princeton study found 26 percent of millennial women have already traveled solo.
+A 2020 study by Solo Female Travelers revealed that 56 percent of women who travel alone do so for freedom and flexibility, and 23 percent do so for “me-time.”

-Myth #3: It’s super-expensive to travel alone.
-Single supplements tend to be expensive.
-(Single supplements are extra charges for a solo traveler to compensate a hotel or cruise line for losses incurred because only one person is traveling.)
+Myth #3: It’s super expensive to travel alone.
+Single supplements are extra charges for a solo traveler to compensate a hotel or cruise line for losses incurred because only one person is traveling.
 However, some companies offer low-cost supplements, and others, such as AdventureWomen, allow you to share costs with other solo travelers to reduce single supplement charges.

 Safeguarding your money and identity